 Additional Information about Payday Loans and Credit

 Although taking out a payday loan does affect your credit file, it might not affect your chances of getting a mortgage.
 Mortgage lenders have ensured that a payday loan is viewed as any other unpaid debt.
 They handle payday loans in the same way as a debt on a credit card or a bill.
 If there are less than three months left on the debt, then the mortgage application may be completely unaffected.
-Usually, payday loans only last for one month and therefore may not hold any relevance.
+Usually, payday loans from direct lenders only last for one month and therefore may not hold any relevance.
 However, some mortgage lenders may be wary of people who have any recent loan history and will not approve their mortgage application.

 There is still a clear risk when taking out a payday loan or short term loan, particularly if you use a broker.
 A payday loan broker presents another problem that will make it more difficult to pay back what you owe.
 They are going to charge you more than you realise you’re borrowing.
 That’s because typically they charge a finders fee, raiding your bank account to take their cut.
 They’ll find you a loan company and charge you up to one hundred pounds before you have even borrowed the money.

 The Correct Way to Use a Payday Loan

 Another problem with payday loans is how people use them.
 Paying off bills that you won’t be able to afford at the end of the month is understandable.
 As long as you are certain you can pay back what you borrow with your next paycheck, there’s no reason not to use one.
 It’s when people use them for things that they want rather than what they need that the situation starts to get dicey.

 For instance, paying for a holiday with a payday loan is a recipe for disaster.
 You pay for something you can’t afford and don’t need with money that you don’t have.
 Another point to consider is how much you borrow.
 If you want to protect your credit rating, you do need to borrow as little as possible.
 That way, it’s easier to pay back and less likely to damage your credit file.